adfresca/sdk-ios/README.md

 ### Timeout Interval

-You can set a timeout interval for marketing moment request.
-If the message is not loaded within this time interval, the message won't be displayed to users and SDK will return the control to your app.
+You can set a timeout interval for a marketing moment request.
+If the message is not loaded within this time interval, the message won't be displayed to users and our SDK will return control to your app.

 Default is 5 seconds and you can set from 1 seconds to 5 seconds.